shizhongju/WAFT/README.md

 # WAFT
 This file is centered around the Weighted Affine Fourier Transform (WAFT).
 The `WAFT.m` (a function) script offers the source code necessary for generating a WAFT signal.
 This signal is particularly valuable for simulating communication systems.
-The $\alpha$-order represents a positive transform, and the corresponding inverse transform is a negative -$\alpha$-order transform.
+The $`\alpha`$-order represents a positive transform, and the corresponding inverse transform is a negative -$`\alpha`$-order transform.

 ## Compiler
 MATLAB 2021